Guide To Camping on BLM Land + How to Camp for Free

 Find your spot and set up camp.
 Now you’re camping for free.
 That’s it.
 Keep your wallet and hard-earned money in your pocket.

 Some BLM places will have other timing restrictions and formal camping spots with bathrooms.
-But for the most part, primitive or dispersed camping is just how it sounds.
+But for the most part, dispersed camping is just how it sounds.
 Primitive.
-Bring your own everything.
+BYO everything.

 BLM Camping Safety Tips